stevenvergenz/html-palette/README.md

 The initial color selection of the picker.
 The color callback will be called once on initalization with this color, if a callback is provided.

-### suppressBgColor (Angular.js attribute only)
+### useAlpha (constructor option, read-only)

 *Type*: `boolean`

 *Default*: `false`

-By default, the picker trigger element's `background-color` style will be changed to the current selection.
-When this option is truthy, the trigger element style is not updated with the selection.
+If specified, the widget controls will include a slider for the alpha channel.

 ## Other Instance Properties